rhnfzl/reddit-stash/README.md

 - Reddit Stash downloads and stores all content from saved posts, including links and images
 - Be aware that this may include sensitive or private information if you've saved such content
 - Consider where you're storing the backed-up content and who has access to that location
-- Dropbox encryption provides some protection, but for highly sensitive data, consider additional encryption
+- Cloud storage encryption (Dropbox encryption or S3 SSE-S3) provides some protection, but for highly sensitive data, consider additional encryption

 ### GitHub Actions Security